 In the walk phase, we map the ERP and eStore integration points to enable real-time calls for price, availability, and quote and order creation.
 No more need for manual data uploads to keep the eStore and the ERP in sync.
 After completion of this activity, orders coming from the eStore are no longer keyed by customer service reps, but rather flow through the integration endpoints so that everything in the eStore and the ERP match.
 Your customers can now access quote and order history, line order status, and shipment and tracking information for both quotes and orders created online or offline.

 With these new features turned on, customers who’ve adopted your website are now seeing valuable enhancements made to the eStore and user satisfaction is increasing.
 Depending on the number of ERPs requiring integration, the integration phase averages anywhere from 2 to 6 months.

-During all of this transition, automation has freed up human resources to continue the iterative process of managing and refining product data.
-With website analytics tools, like those included with Equip (GenAlpha’s eCommerce solution), resources can turn to data analysis to support better business decisions around price, availability, and product marketing.
+During this transition, automation has freed up human resources to continue the iterative process of managing and refining product data.
+With website analytics tools, like those included with Equip360 (GenAlpha’s eCommerce solution), resources can turn to data analysis to support better business decisions around price, availability, and product marketing.

 Phase Three: Run

-After your eStore has completed the walk stage you will find that customers are finding greater value with your tools, leading to more online conversions and increased efficiencies throughout the selling process (both internal and external).
-This creates space to allocate resources to expanding the online sales channel.
+After your eStore has completed the walk stage you will find that customers are finding greater value in your tools, leading to more online conversions and increased efficiencies throughout the selling process (both internal and external).
+This creates space to allocate resources to expand the online sales channel.